spree/spree/guides/content/developer/tutorials/migration.markdown

 Products must have at least a name and a price in order to pass validation, and we set the description too.
 <% ruby do %>
-        p = Spree::Product.create :name => ‘some product’, :price => 10.0,
+        p = Spree::Product.create :name => 'some product', :price => 10.0,
-:description => ‘some text here’
+:description => 'some text here'
 <% end %>

 Observe that the*permalink+ and timestamps are added automatically.
-You may want to set the ‘meta’ fields for SEO purposes.
+You may want to set the 'meta' fields for SEO purposes.

 ***
-It’s important to set the *available_on* field.
-Without this being a date in the past, the product won’t be listed in the standard displays.
+It's important to set the *available_on* field.
+Without this being a date in the past, the product won't be listed in the standard displays.
 ***